 Types of AMS Ads: When to use which Amazon Advertising Format?

-As a rule of thumb, Sponsored Products are most effective in the lower funnel (buying stage), while Sponsored Brands ads serve the upper funnel (brand awareness).
+As a rule of thumb, Sponsored Products are most effective in the lower funnel (buying stage), while Sponsored Brands ads rather serve the upper funnel (brand awareness).

 How much do Sponsored Products cost?